ronakupadhyaya/Horizons-week-07/day2/examples.md

 ### [Watch Me: AsyncStorage](https://vimeo.com/224880785)

-Use `onRegionChange` to detect when `MapView` is moved.
-Inside the `onRegionChange` callback use `AsyncStorage` to store new location.
+Use `onRegionChangeComplete` to detect when `MapView` is moved.
+Inside the `onRegionChangeComplete` callback use `AsyncStorage` to store new location.

 When the component is first loaded use `componentDidMount()` to read the last location from `AsyncStorage` and restore the map to its last location.